 College Work/Study Program

-The School participates in the federally sponsored Work/Study Program.
-Students who are eligible under this program, as determined by a need analysis of their application for financial assistance, and under criteria established by the federal government, will have the opportunity to explore and arrange summer employment in areas of research interest within the Medical Center.
+The Icahn School of Medicine participates in the federally sponsored Work/Study Program.
+Students who are eligible under this program, as determined by a need analysis of their application for financial assistance, and under criteria established by the federal government, will have the opportunity to explore and arrange summer employment in areas of research interest within the medical center.
 Limited opportunities for such employment may also become available during the academic year.
 In the event that requests for employment exceed available funds, preference will be given to those students with greatest documented financial need.
 Eligibility for summer employment (beginning July 1) is based upon financial aid applications filed for the following academic year.
 Early filing, therefore, is recommended.

 Scholarships Fellowships and Loans

-Through generous gifts from many friends and Trustees, the Icahn School of Medicine is able to make financial aid available in the form of scholarships and institutional loans to those students who qualify.
+Through generous gifts from many friends and Trustees of the School is able to make financial aid available in the form of scholarships and institutional loans to those students who qualify.
 These gifts help the School, as well as needy students, because they provide the opportunity to attract excellent students who might otherwise be unable to finance their education.
 Unless so stipulated by the terms of a restricted fund, academic standing alone shall not determine the recipient of a scholarship fund.
 These funds are awarded through the Icahn School of Medicine Office of Student Financial Aid.

 Federal Stafford Subsidized and Unsubsidized Loan Program

 Icahn School of Medicine is a Direct Lending Institution.
 The maximum amount of subsidized loan varies for each program.
 Consult the Director of Financial Aid for specific information.
 Unless otherwise informed, the Financial Aid Office will create a financial aid package for each applicant inclusive of the full Federal Stafford Unsubsidized Loan amount that each applicant qualifies for.

 ISMMS FASFA Code